bisnad/MotionContinuation/rnn/README.md

 - pos_loss: loss based on the deviation of the predicted joint positions from the correct joint positions.
 The joint positions are derived from joint rotations using forward kinematics.
 - quat_loss: loss based on the deviation of the predicted joint rotations from the correct joint rotations.

-When running the tool, is employs default training settings.
-To change these settings, the follows source code in the file rnn.py has to be changed:
+When running the tool, it employs default training settings.
+To change these settings, the follows source code in the file `rnn.py` has to be changed:

 ```
 batch_size = 32